RogerTrinh/Project/README.md

 ---

 ### How to Use This Repository
 This repository contains documentation and resources related to the Tru Earth Accessibility Enhancement Project.
-You can find the full project report, analysis data, and any relevant code or scripts in the respective folders.
+You can find the full project report in the attached PDF.